On Variance Estimation of Random Forests with Infinite-Order U-statistics: Theoretical Results

 \begin{corollary}[Ratio consistency of $\vu$] Under \allassump,

 which implies that $ {\vu} / { \E (\vu )} \xrightarrow{P} 1. $ \end{corollary}

-This shows the ratio consistency of the variance estimator $\vu$, as a corollary of Theorem \ref{thm:var of u_n and v_n}.
-The proof is collected in Appendix \ref{sec:proof of main theorem, ratio consistency}.
-Note that this is the consistency of $\vu / \E (\vu )$ rather than only $\vu$.
-Because the latter, $\vu \xrightarrow{P} 0$, is trivial when $\E(\vu) = \Var(U_n) \to 0$ as $n$ grows to infinity.
-To the best of our knowledge, this is the first time that the ratio consistency of an unbiased variance estimator for a U-statistic with growing order is proved.
+This result is a corollary of Theorem \ref{thm:var of u_n and v_n} and demonstrates the consistency of the variance estimator $\vu$ in terms of ratios.
+The proof can be found in Appendix \ref{sec:proof of main theorem, ratio consistency}.
+To the best of our knowledge, this is the first proof of the ratio consistency of an unbiased variance estimator for growing order U-statistics.